databio/bulker/docs/README.md

 ## What makes `bulker` useful?

 1. **It produces containerized drop-in replacement executables**.
-Bulker provides the same tool user interface as a native install.
-In other words, once you use bulker to load `pandoc`, you'll use it by typing just `pandoc` on the command line.
-Bulker wraps the details like `docker run -it --volume ...` or `singularity start ...`. *You'll be using containers without even knowing it*.
-Existing native workflows become immediately containerized.
+After loading `pandoc`, you'll invoke it with nothing more than `pandoc` on the command line.
+Bulker wraps the container details `docker run -it --volume ...`, so native workflows become immediately containerized. *You'll be using containers without knowing it*.

-2. **It decouples environment from tool settings to improve portability**.
-In typical use, running a container integrates variables from the computing environment (*e.g.* volumes to mount, env variables) with specifics for the tool (*e.g.* command, container source).
-Bulker decouples these into an environment config file and a container manifest for tools.
-This makes the container manifest portable across computing environments.
+2. **It improves portability by decoupling environment from tool settings**.
+Running a container integrates variables from the environment (*e.g.* volumes to mount) with tool specifics (*e.g.* command, image source).
+Bulker decouples these, making the container manifest portable.

 3. **It distributes collections of containers**.
 Bulker simplifies distributing a set of related container executables in a *crate*, like all the tools needed to run a workflow.
 Install a whole set with one command: `bulker load -m crate_manifest.yaml`.
 Workflow authors need only provide a manifest to containerize a workflow.